AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

      Convention    => Intrinsic,
      External_Name => "__sync_bool_compare_and_swap_1";

 The :ada:`External_Name` and :ada:`Link_Name` values are strings because the foreign unit names don't necessary follow the Ada rules for identifiers (the leading underscores in this case).
-Note that the ending digit in the name above is different as well.
+Note that the ending digit in the name above is different from the declared Ada name.

 Usually, the name of the imported or exported entity is precisely known and hence exactly specified by :ada:`External_Name`.
 Sometimes, however, a compilation system may have a linker "preprocessor" that augments the name actually used by the linkage step.
 For example, an implementation might always prepend "_" and then pass the result to the system linker.
 In that case we don't want to specify the exact name.
 Instead, we want to provide the "starting point" for the name modification.
 That's the purpose of the aspect :ada:`Link_Name`.